Tasmania’s food, wine and culture hub

 - Hobart Airport is in Cambridge, a 20-minute drive from the city centre

 Begin your tour of Tasmania in the capital city of Hobart.
-Enjoy breakfast at Smolt restaurant in Salamanca Square, which can accommodate up to 50 people for a shared menu of Mediterranean flavours.
+Enjoy breakfast at Jam Packed cafe, located in the historic IXL Jam factory on Hobart's picturesque waterfront and can accommodate up to 100 people.
 After breakfast, travel 30 minutes by helicopter to Saffire Freycinet, a luxury resort at Coles Bay to the north of Hobart.
 During your trip, you’ll fly over Freycinet National Park, one of the oldest parks in Tasmania.
 Park highlights include The Hazards, a mountain range with pink granite peaks, and Wineglass Bay, considered one of the best beaches in the world.

 While Saffire’s chefs prepare lunch on the beach, wade into the waters of the Freycinet Marine Oyster Farm, where an oyster farmer will pick and shuck oysters for you to eat.
 After lunch, travel on Saffire’s purpose-built vessel around Schouten Island, part of the Freycinet National Park.
 Take in the coastal scenery of cliffs and sheltered bays, and keep an eye out for wildlife including Australian fur seals.
 Other local experiences include winery tours, kayaking trips through the local wetlands, and pampering treatments at Spa Saffire.

 As night falls, gather on the terrace for canapés and pre‑dinner drinks, or host a cocktail masterclass in The Lounge.
 Conclude the day with dinner at Saffire’s Palate restaurant, which has picturesque views of The Hazards.
 The menu changes daily, featuring fresh, local produce sourced from the hotel’s kitchen garden and surrounding farms and waterways.

 Day 2: Experience wildlife, art and fine wine